kubernetes/enhancements/keps/sig-node/5359-swap-awareness-api/README.md

   </tbody>
 </table>

+**Note on user experience:** If a pod with `resources.limits.swap` set is scheduled on a node where the kubelet is configured with `NoSwap` or `LimitedSwap`, the pod will be admitted, but a Pod event will be generated to indicate that the node does not support the requested swap configuration.
+The container will run, but the specified swap limit will have no effect.
+This approach avoids disrupting pods that have already been scheduled.
+For explicit placement, users should use node labels and selectors to ensure pods are scheduled on nodes with the appropriate `swapBehavior`.

 **Note on placement:** For cases, when explicit limit is set, the `NodeDeclaredFeatures` KEP is an option to explore for implicit scheduling